IBM-Watson/wex-appbuilder-samples/weather/README.md

 # Description and Use #

-This is a simple weather widget that does not rely on an endpoint.
-See the widget `weather_endpoint` for a version of this widget that uses an endpoint.

-The widget relies on a div having class `weather` with a `data` attribute for `zip`.
-This data attribute should be set to the zipcode of the target location.
-You may have more than one weather displayed by adding another div with the class and data attributes set.
+This simple weather widget does not require an endpoint.
+The widget relies on a `.weather` div having a `data-zip` attribute.
+The data attribute must be set to the zipcode of the target location.
+You may display more than one weather block, however an api call will be made for each location which can impact load times.

 ![Screenshot](weather_screenshot.png)

-This wigdet gets the weather via a YQL query to the Yahoo!
+This widget gets the weather via a YQL query to the Yahoo!
 Weather API.